rehanvipin/work/content/angular/template.md

 There are multiple ways you can use JS objects in HTML.
 Two of them are:
 ### Interpolation
 In places within the HTML where you can put custom values (within tags, properties of attributes, etc) you can use the result of a JS expression like this: `<div>{{ some JS expression }}</div>`.
 All the public properties of the component class are available.
 The result is always a string.
 This is because the `toString()` method is called on the result of the expression.
 The binding between the class properties and the text is one way. **Updates to the property will be reflected in the HTML but not the other way around.**

+The variables referenced within the expression could come from multiple places, the order of search is:
+1. The template variable name.
+2. A name in the directive's context.
+3. The component's member names.

+Interpolation is secure since Angular will process the text to make sure any HTML / JS the user might have provided is not executed, only displayed on the screen.

 ### Property binding
 HTML elements have properties e.g. "class, style, action, id, nonce, etc".
 You can set the values of these properties, like so: `<div [nonce]=" some JS expression "></div>`.
 The result is **not** converted to a string.

+Angular sanitizes values passed to a property to prevent XSS.

 ### Rules for expressions
 You can't use a few things, like these:
 * Assignment operators